CrawFly/ROIvert/readme.md

 A list of other major changes in ROIVert over the prototype version can be found at http://roivert.net/releasenotes.html

 Next major feature targets are:
- - internal: Test framework.
+ - Image stabalization/motion correction
+ - Dark mode for Windows
+ - Color palettes
- - external: Image stabalization, chart aspect ratio.
+ - Image chart

 &nbsp;&nbsp;

 ## How: How to get Involved
 ROIVert needs you!
-ROIVert was written using the one-guy-in-his-spare-time model.
-We're open to help in all ways, but currently seeking some specific expertise.
-If you can help please contact us at [repo name]@[repo name].net
+If you can help with development, documentation, testing, translation, or web design please contact us at [repo name]@[repo name].net

-- **Image Processing**: Image stablization and automatic blob detection are the next big target features for ROIVert.
-Help is needed at all levels (algorithm, ui design, etc.).
-- **Documentation**: ROIVert needs content creators who can help teach how to be an effective user.
- - **Test**: ROIVert's test are under development.
- - **Site**: The [roivert.net](http://www.roivert.net) site needs some actual design! (and some html skills).
- - **Translation**: We'd like to internationalize ROIVert and provide translation of ROIVert's messages.
-To do this, we need some multi-lingual folks!
- - **Code Signing**: ROIVert now can be distributed on macOS (release coming soon), but work is needed to sign ROIVert for Windows.

 &nbsp;&nbsp;

 ## License
 ROIVert is provided under the MIT license.

-ROIVert includes dependencies on some other open source libraries (OpenCV and Qt).
+ROIVert includes dependencies on some other open source libraries (OpenCV, Qt, TinyTiff).
 See [license.txt](license.txt) for more info.

-The author(s) of ROIVert are not lawyers, and while we can wrap our heads around neuroscience, microscopy, software design and implementation, the requirements of licensing totally elude us.
-If we've inadvertently violated licensing requirements please contact us at [repo name]@[repo name].net and we'll immediately act to correct it.
+If we've inadvertently violated licensing requirements please contact us at [repo name]@[repo name].net and we'll immediately act to correct our misuse.

 &nbsp;&nbsp;